Free Horizontal CSS Menus by Css3Menu.com

 No institution can boast a more solid foundation than that on which Freemasonry rests - the practice of every moral and social virtue!

-I congratulate all the Brethren who have been appointed or promoted today.
-I hope that you enjoy your rank and continue with the good work you have so far engaged in.
+Congratulations to all those Brethren who have been appointed or promoted today.
+I hope that you will enjoy your rank and will continue with the good work you have so far engaged in.

 Probably the most singularly important issue occupying minds in all Provinces and in Grand Lodge is the continuing decline in Lodge memberships.
 Our own research has shown that over the past eleven years membership of Lodges in this Province has reduced by some 23%.
 Whilst there has been a positive reduction in the number of resignations during the past three years, the actual number of Initiates has been flat lining for the past eleven years.
 Freemasonry is not in isolation here, many other organisations are experiencing similar difficulties in attracting and retaining members.

 Sadly, declining membership is seen by many Brethren as being someone else’s problem.
 In some cases there is a failure to acknowledge and accept the demands of modern society on its members, a situation which has only one result.
 We must change attitudes in order to accommodate the young busy family men, if we want them to become members.
 It is with this in mind that we will be working with Lodges in the coming months with a view to encouraging greater participation in initiatives that could aid with the recruitment and retention of members.
 The use of individual Lodge websites, Social media and recruitment initiatives such as white table events and most importantly the greater use of mentoring are all important tools that can assist Lodges maintain their memberships.
 I also believe that Lodges should draw attention to the social side of Freemasonry where a great deal of fun is to be found.